Afghan TV series pokes fun at government with "The Ministry"

 The minister asks his man-hating secretary, played by Sahar Parniyan, 19, to read him 190 demands made by Cabinet members.

-"The first member of parliament needs 10 armored vehicles for his safety.
-The second member of parliament wants you to authorize his drug-trafficking business," says the secretary.
+"The first member of parliament needs 10 armoured vehicles for his safety.
+The second member of parliament wants you to authorise his drug-trafficking business," says the secretary.

 "The third member of parliament wants to hire his father-in-law, brother, brother-in-law, and cousins," she says.